FICO - Your Credit Score

-TransUnion, Equifax, and Experian, the three major credit agencies, each have their own proprietary formula for building your credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, the differences aren't huge; each agency uses the following to build a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building your credit score:

 • Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?